Plumbing blamed for pollution in London's Lea Valley

 It said a study indicated that chemicals were entering waterways from people's homes.

-But London's overall water quality is improving, according to British Waterways.'An outcry'
+But London's overall water quality is improving, according to British Waterways.

 The Thames21 report concluded the majority of the six rivers running into the River Lea had "severe problems with water quality".